readthedocs/readthedocs.org/docs/user/guides/build-troubleshooting.rst

 .. include:: /shared/contribute-to-troubleshooting.rst

-The following is a list of common errors and resolutions encountered in the :doc:`build process </builds>`.
+This guide provides some common errors and resolutions encountered in the :doc:`build process </builds>`.

 Git errors
 ----------